anushreehede/incivility_in_news/README.md

 ## Incivility in News

 *Update*: We are working on the public release of the dataset.
-In case you need to access our data in the meantime, please email the authors at anuhede@seas.upenn.edu, oagarwal@seas.upenn.edu or nenkova@seas.upenn.edu.
+In the meantime, if you need to access the data, please email us at anuhede@seas.upenn.edu, oagarwal@seas.upenn.edu and nenkova@seas.upenn.edu.

 ---